-Columbia Icefield (Athabasca Glacier) Experience: 25 Tips Before Visiting
+Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 The Athabasca Glacier is a massive glacial toe to the expansive Columbia Icefield that sits on Canada’s British Columbia/Alberta border.
 It is arguably the most accessible glacier in North America and offers visitors a chance to get up close and personal with an earth-shaping wonder.